openstack/cloudkitty-dashboard/README.rst

 We are welcoming new contributors, if you've got new ideas, suggestions or want to contribute, contact us.

-You can reach us throught IRC (#cloudkitty @freenode.net), or on the official OpenStack mailing list openstack-dev@lists.openstack.org.
+You can reach us through IRC (#cloudkitty @freenode.net), or on the official OpenStack mailing list openstack-dev@lists.openstack.org.

 A launchpad_ project is available if you need to report bugs.